What is Volume Testing?

 It is an open-source tool that is used for automated database testing and enables efficient database testing.
 In DbFit, test cases are written in simple text format.
 DbFot works simply with the SQL queries and Stored Procedures.

-The above explanation about Volume testing clearly shows the importance of it in any software application.
-It is very important to check the behavior of the application under high loads of data either manually or through the use of automation tools.
+The above explanation about this article clearly shows the importance of it in any software application.
+It is very important to check the behaviour of the application under high loads of data either manually or through the use of automation tools.
 Though there are some challenges while performing it like memory fragmentation, an exact replica of the production environment can cope up to some extent.
-Volume testing is not new, almost every testing service provides Volume testing as it is equally important as other functional and non-functional testing.
+It is not new, almost every testing service provides Volume testing as it is equally important as other functional and non-functional testing.

 This is a guide to Volume Testing.
-Here we discuss Volume Testing Tools along with the Advantages and Disadvantages.
+Here we discuss need, how it is performed, different tools along with the Advantages and Disadvantages respectively.
 You may also look at the following articles to learn more –